 People are unhappy with their sex life for many reasons.
 Some of us know what we want but don’t know how to tell our partners.
 Some of us don’t know how to figure out what we want.
 Sometimes we know what we want but don’t feel connected with our partners outside the bedroom – so our sex life is merely a reflection of the lack of overall connection in the relationship.

 Talking about sex can be uncomfortable…

 For some people, talking about their sex life (even with their spouse) can be as dreaded as going to the dentist or scrubbing toilets.
 I get it—talking about sex can at times be uncomfortable.
-We don’t want to upset our mate, or make them feel that their lovemaking is inadequate.
-Your spouse isn’t a mindreader—so he/she doesn’t know what you like, what you’re not happy with, or what you’d like to see improved—if you don’t talk about it.
+We don’t want to upset our mates or make them feel that their lovemaking is inadequate.
+Your spouse isn’t a mind reader—so he/she doesn’t know what you like, what you’re not happy with, or what you’d like to see improved—if you don’t talk about it.

 …but it doesn’t have to be!